-Problems after surgery
+Problems after surgery for colon cancer

-Possible problems after bowel cancer surgery include a leak where the surgeon has joined the ends of your colon together, or your bowel not working properly.
+Possible problems after colon cancer surgery include a leak where the surgeon has joined the ends of your colon together, or your bowel not working properly.
 Other risks include infection, blood clots and bleeding.

 Many problems are minor but some can be life threatening.
 Treating them as soon as possible is important.